Victorian legislation related to same-sex and de facto couples and families

 The Statute Law Amendment (Relationships) Act 2001 (Vic) (‘SLAR Act’) (and the subsequent Statute Law Further Amendment (Relationships) Act 2001 (Vic) (‘SLFAR Act’)) changed a range of state Acts to introduce the legal concept of ‘domestic relationship’.

-The narrow principal definition of A relationship where people live together as a couple or a family.
-This describes people’s living arrangements, not their marital status.
-A domestic relationship can be registered in Victoria. is ‘a person to whom the person is not married but with whom the person is living as a couple in a genuine domestic basis irrespective of gender’.
+The narrow principal definition of domestic relationship is ‘a person to whom the person is not married but with whom the person is living as a couple in a genuine domestic basis irrespective of gender’.

 The objects of the SLAR Act and SLFAR Act are:

 - to recognise the rights and obligations of partners in domestic relationships where there is mutual commitment to an intimate personal relationship and shared life as a couple, irrespective of the gender of each partner; and

 - to prevent discrimination under legislation specified in the schedules by ensuring that all couples irrespective of gender have the same rights and obligations while at the same time recognising the importance of a commitment to a long-term relationship and the security of children.